ag-grid/react-data-grid/podcast-player/README.md

 It also has the code used to synchronise the grid.

-AG Grid performs most of its operations asynchronously so we have to synchronise our test execution with the grid, otherwise we may try and access an element before it is ready to be interacted with.
+AG Grid performs most of its operations asynchronously so we have to synchronise our test execution with the grid, otherwise we may try and access an element before it is ready for interaction.

-Most of these are functions which use the Testing Library generic [`waitFor` function](https://testing-library.com/docs/dom-testing-library/api-async/#waitfor)
+Most of these are functions which use the Testing Library's generic [`waitFor` function](https://testing-library.com/docs/dom-testing-library/api-async/#waitfor)

 ```javascript
 const waitForGridToBeInTheDOM=()=>{